The Bagelwolf Story

 Bagelwolf is Adam Kiryk, a transplant from Brookline, Massachusetts who grew up on northeastern-style bagels.
-After a career in design and software development, Adam left to pursue his passion for baking sourdough breads.
+After a career in design and software development in the Boston area, Adam left for Durango to pursue his love for the outdoors and his passion for baking sourdough breads.

 The Process

-Every Bagelwolf bagel starts with a homemade sourdough starter, fed daily with a blend of whole wheat and all-purpose flours.
-This living culture is the heart of what gives our bagels their distinctive flavor and character.
+Every Bagelwolf bagel starts with a homemade sourdough starter, fed daily with a blend of whole-wheat and all-purpose flours.
+This living culture is at the heart of what gives my bagels their distinctive flavor and character.

-Finally, the bagels are boiled (the step most "bagels" skip) and then baked until golden.
-The result is a bagel with a satisfying chew, a slight tang from the sourdough, and a crust that has just the right amount of crackle.
+Finally, the bagels are boiled and baked.
+The result is a bagel with a satisfying chew, a subtle sourdough tang, and a crust with just the right amount of crackle.

 Every ingredient matters.
-We use high-quality flours and real, whole ingredients.
+I use high-quality flours and ingredients, and I sweat the details.

 Small Batch